Hike to Jungle Rivers & Waterfalls on La Coca Trail

 La Coca Trail map

 Note — There is a trail map at the trail head.
 STUDY it.
 La Coca Trail is not on the trail map you get from the ranger’s station and the trail itself is not well-marked.
-We took a picture of the trail map with our digital camera so we could refer to it during the hike when we had to make a decision.
-But here is a tip we noticed— when you get to a river, cross it and the trail continues on the other side (this is not real obvious when you are there).
+We took a picture of the trail map with our camera so we could refer to it during the hike when we had to make a decision.
+But here is a tip we noticed— when you get to a river, cross it and the trail continues on the other side (this may not be real obvious when you are there).
 There is an end-of-trail marker at the third (and final) river.
+Technically, the Bisley Trail starts on the other side of this last river.
+But that is another long trail that ends on RT 988, no where near where you started!
+If you contiue on, you would need someone to pick you up.
 Click the map to the left for a bigger map in a new window.

 About the Trail